 Loading, Please Wait...

-The top 10 pros at the 2019 FLW Cup on Lake Hamilton finished:
+The top 10 pros that advanced to the final day of competition on Lake Hamilton are:

 Full results for the entire field can be found at FLWFishing.com.

-Overall there were 43 bass weighing 66 pounds, 3 ounces caught by pros Sunday.
-Eight of the final 10 anglers weighed in five-bass limits.
+Overall there were 240 bass weighing 427 pounds, 12 ounces caught by 51 pros Saturday.
+The catch included 42 five-bass limits.

 Television coverage of the 2019 FLW Cup at Lake Hamilton will premiere in the fall of 2019.
 The Emmy-nominated "FLW" television show airs each Saturday night at 7 p.m.
 EST and is broadcast to more than 63 million cable, satellite and telecommunications households in the U.S., Canada and the Caribbean on the World Fishing Network (WFN), the leading entertainment destination and digital resource for anglers throughout North America.
 FLW television is also distributed internationally to FLW partner countries, including Canada, China, Italy, Korea, Mexico, Portugal, Spain and South Africa.